brefosco/hp-test/README.md

-# Harry Potter Mischief Managed App
+# Harry Potter Managed App

 This is a React application built with TypeScript and Vite that uses the Harry Potter API to display a list of characters.
 The app allows users to view all characters, students, and staff, navigate between views, favorite characters, and set their preferred house.